rmordona/myrepo/cs410/senti_mend/senti_mend.md

 For pip installation, visit this site: https://pip.pypa.io/en/stable/installing/

 Note: SENTI_MEND has been developed and tested against Python 2.7

+Note: This is not compatible with Python 3.x

 ### Required python packages: